scuba-illinois/mp-3-analysis/README.md

 ## Grading

 You will be evaluated on your answers for each of the 7 checkpoints.
 Point values are noted alongside each checkpoint in the notebook.

+## Corrections/Clarifications
+* For checkpoint 3 part 2, redefine the matches directly in `df_matched`, do not create a separate a separate data frame (the given code assumes you have the properly matched data stored in `df_matched` later on)